TediCross/TediCross/README.md

 The bot is able to relay text messages and media files between Discord and Telegram. @-mentions, URLs, code (both inline and block-style) works well.
 This includes @everyone and @here, if you don't want these to work, turn it off in the Bot's discord permissions.

-For a list of known bugs, or to submit a bug or feature request, see this repo's "Issues" tab https://github.com/TediCross/TediCross
+For a list of known bugs, or to submit a bug or feature request, see TediCross repo's "Issues" tab https://github.com/TediCross/TediCross

 Step by step installation: